Full spoilers for The Handmaid’s Tale Season 3.

 What Is Angel’s Flight?

-Angel’s Flight is the name of the Season 3 rescue mission that moves children out of Gilead and into Canada.
+Angel’s Flight is the Season 3 rescue mission that moves children out of Gilead and into Canada.
 It is the culmination of June’s Season 3 arc, but it is not only June’s achievement.
-The plan depends on Marthas, children, hidden routes, quiet trust, and people taking risks that Gilead never expects from those it treats as background.
+The plan depends on Marthas, children, hidden routes, quiet trust, Lawrence’s access, and people taking risks Gilead never expects from those it treats as background.

 That is why Angel’s Flight matters.
 Gilead claims children as property of the state, then uses religion and law to make that theft feel righteous.
 Angel’s Flight turns that claim into a wound.
 It proves that Gilead can lose the future it tried to own.